mathurinm/mathurinm.github.io/_pages/about.md

 ## News
+- 04/25: With Quentin Bertrand we will organize a minisymposium on generative modelling and optimal transport at SMAI 2025, see you in Bordeaux!
 - 03/25: We organized a [thematic day on bilevel optimization](https://gdr-iasis.cnrs.fr/reunions/bilevel-optimization-and-hyperparameter-learning/) at ENS Lyon with Jordan Frécon and Quentin Bertrand
 - 02/25: With Anne Gagneux, Ségolène Martin, Rémi Emonet and Quentin Bertrand, our [blog post on Flow matching](https://dl.heeere.com/cfm/) was accepted at ICLR 2025's blog post track.
 - 06/24: I am happy to have joined the committee of SMAI's MODE group (optimization-related group of the French Society for Applied and Industrial Mathematics).